 - Measure customer satisfaction regularly.
 Your customers won’t be happy or unsatisfied forever.
 Make measuring customer satisfaction a regular process.
 Doing so will help you adjust and improve aspects of your business frequently and keep your customers satisfied.

 - Provide multi-channel support.
 Make it easy for people to reach you.
 Offer customer support across all business channels, from your website to social media accounts.
 Prepare a script that you can automatically send to customers when unavailable, and use a conversational tone when talking to customers.

 - Actively ask your customers for feedback.
 Listen to what your customers have to say about your products and services.
 Take note of important feedback, especially those that improve your business.
 Share and discuss them with your team and put them into action.

 - Make a customer loyalty program.
 Repeat customers will likely feel more appreciated if you create a great customer experience and treat them well.
 Offer discounts or promos to repeat customers to increase loyalty and increase sales.
 Don’t forget to advertise your customer loyalty program to other customers to motivate them to join.

 - Build a community.
 It’s important to build a community around your brand to increase word-of-mouth marketing, and strengthen customer loyalty and brand credibility.
 Create a space for your customers to share their insights about your latest products or services.
 You can also leverage these shared insights and find helpful feedback from them to use for your marketing strategies.

 Remember that you can’t please everyone as a business.
 All you can do is be consistent in your efforts to improve aspects of your company and maintain the good qualities of your business by measuring customer satisfaction.

-But don’t just conduct a survey if you won’t take action to address problems.
-The best way to show appreciation to your customers is to put in the work of analyzing their feedback and concerns and improving your business to make customers happy.
+But don’t just survey if you won’t take action to address problems.
+The best way to show appreciation to your customers is to analyze their feedback and concerns and improve your business to make customers happy.